I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_submitsignalsyncobjectstohwqueue.md

 ## Members

+`Flags`

+Flags that specify signal behavior.

+`BroadcastHwQueueCount`

+Specifies the number of hardware queues to broadcast this signal to.

 `BroadcastHwQueueArray`

 Specifies hardware queue handles to broadcast to.

-`BroadcastHwQueueCount`

-Specifies the number of hardware queues to broadcast this signal to.

-`FenceValueArray`

-Monitored fence values to signal.

-`Flags`

-Flags that specify signal behavior.

 `ObjectCount`